jmoore87jr/pandas/README.md

+# Instructions

+running merge.py will generate the dummy dataframes, merge and sort them, and print information about the time and memory used.

+chunks.py shows how to dump the data into a SQLite database in chunks to decrease memory usage.

 # Pandas

 We use `merge()` instead of the faster `join()` because we need to join on columns rather than indexes.